JanNiklasB/CRPropa_Pybind11_Bindings/README.md

 mkdir build && cd build
 cmake .. -G Ninja -D CMAKE_INSTALL_PREFIX=/path/to/your/desired/install/location
-# by default the current master is pulled per fetch content, but you are also able to specify your own repo and tag or local CRPropa source
+# by default the current master (for now a slightly modified version to enable some features) is pulled per fetch content, but you are also able to specify your own repo and tag or local CRPropa source
 cmake --build .
 # installing overwrites the existing crpropa!
 cmake --install .